Beach Too Sandy, Bryan Too Breaky

 one of my parents is on this app and making these ridiculous things, but

-I don't want to call them out by name, but I know that my parents, some of my parents, I have a couple parents, some of my parents are like me.
+I don't want to call them out by name.
+But I know that my parents, some of my parents, I have a couple parents.

 Yeah, it's a little bit of a weird family history, but that's okay.

-I want the people in my neighborhood, name's neighborhood, to please stop posting the welcome neighbor sign at the front.
+I want the people in my neighborhood, name's the neighborhood, to please stop posting the welcome neighbor sign at the front.
 It is bringing in trash from other municipalities.

 Wait, so you put the welcome side turn around so they think they're entering when they exit?
 No, no, he's putting it.
+They're putting, someone's putting welcome new neighbor.

-Someone's putting welcome new neighbor.
 So, like, if someone moves into the neighborhood, they put a welcome new neighbor.
+And he said it's bringing in trash from other municipalities or other

 suburbs.
 When are we going to learn that immigrants are not welcome?
-And it's like, immigrants into your neighborhood?
-Yeah, you're talking about someone moving from the west side.
+And it's like, immigrants are not going to be available.

+Yeah.
 What the fuck?

 Everything gets political.
-Everything gets political.

 Everything.
 You can't welcome your new neighbor because that is bringing in trash.

 Well, if your neighbor's trash, then what are you supposed to do, Brian?
-That's what you're saying.
-Stick a raccoon on them.
+That's what you're talking about.

 That's true.